Welcome to the Fraternity and Sorority Life page at Cal State L.A.!

 - Be sure to provide your new advisor will all documentation they might need.
-This includes chapter constitution and bylaws with academic standards highlighted, university GPA requirements outlined in the CSULA policy, contact information for the fraternity and sorority Life Coordinator, and any other relevant information.
+This includes chapter constitution and bylaws with academic standards highlighted, university GPA requirements outlined in the Cal State L.A. policy, contact information for the fraternity and sorority Life Coordinator, and any other relevant information.

 What is an Advisor?

-The faculty advisors here at CSULA are full-time professional staff.
+The faculty advisors here at Cal State L.A. are full-time professional staff.
 They come from a variety of departments on campus.
 We have faculty advisors that work in Admissions, EOP, Residence Life, and a variety of Academic Departments.